-Competitors to Capture Velocity
+Competitors for Capture Velocity

-What are general rules for hood design?
+What are the general rules for hood design?

 - The hood should be placed as close as possible to the source of contamination, preferably enclosing it.
 The more completely enclosed the source is, the less air will be required for control.
-The required volume varies with the square of the distance from the source as shown in Figure 7.
+The required airflow rate varies with the square of the distance from the source as shown in Figure 7.